esraasoror22/Deplying-FlaskApp/README.md

 # Deplying-FlaskApp
 This project is for Deplying simple flask app

+Tools used --->

+1) Terraform to provision resources on aws
+2) Jenkins
+3) Docker